ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ![screenshot](public/markdown_error.png)

 If this is the last lesson in your tutorial, please create a success message that notes that the user has completed the whole tutorial.
 For example, `Great job!
 You've completed this series of lessons!`)

+###### Utils module

+There are some utils that you can use accross lesson code validations.
+For that you can use the `utils` module:

+- `utils.format`: format specific objects like `ipfs` objects
+- `utils.ipfs`: ipfs specific helpers.
+At the moment includes the error codes that `js-ipfs` might return.
+- `utils.validators`: common validators to be used throughout validation code
+- `utils.validationMessages`: common messages to show the user

+For a more detailed docs, see [here](#detailed-docs).

 ###### Override external error messages (optional)